Ibrahim Mustapha (Nigerian footballer)

-Ibrahim Mustapha (born 1 September 1996) is a Nigerian international footballer who plays as a striker for Plateau United and the Nigeria national team.
+Ibrahim Mustapha (born 1 September 1996) is a Nigerian international footballer who plays as a striker for El-Kanemi Warriors and the Nigeria national team.

 Career

 Born in Maiduguri, he has played club football for El-Kanemi Warriors, Enyimba, Gombe United and Plateau United.
 He sent 3 months on loan at UAE side Dibba Al-Hisn.
 Following his return from his loan spell, he was linked with a transfer to Egypt.
 He moved to Al-Hilal Club in 2021, but returned to Plateau in 2022.

+He rejoined his boyhood club, El-Kanemi Warriors in 2024 after spending a season with Kano Pillars.

 He made his international debut for Nigeria in 2018.